-Strategic priority 4: Detection analytics
+Strategic Priority 4: Detection Analytics

 Data mining approaches such as TreeScan[TM] have been developed in insurance claims data for signal detection in the Sentinel infrastructure based on grouping of ICD diagnosis codes into hierarchical levels.3 EHRs offer a potentially promising complementary source of information for medication safety signal detection but may require tailored approaches to account for and leverage differences in data content and structure compared to insurance claims.
 Specifically, unstructured clinical narratives recorded in EHR may provide more complete capture of subtle adverse events that may not trigger formal coding or medical interventions, aspects that are observable in claims data.
 The addition of detailed information presents an opportunity to expand signal detection efforts that are currently used in Sentinel.
-While NLP-based identification of adverse events from unstructured clinical notes is feasible with currently available methods, relational identification of newly occurring adverse events in a temporal sequence to specific medication exposures is complex and the subject of active research.19 The Sentinel Innovation Center plans to develop a methodological framework and conduct empirical evaluations to identify and test the most promising approaches for EHR-based signal detection.
+While NLP-based identification of adverse events from unstructured clinical notes is feasible with currently available methods, relational identification of newly occurring adverse events in a temporal sequence to specific medication exposures is complex and the subject of active research.19 The Sentinel Innovation Center has made progress in developing a methodological framework and conducted empirical evaluations to identify and test the most promising approaches for EHR-based signal detection.